NLion74/arch-manwarn/README.md

 ## AUR (Recommended)

+Since this package is exclusive to Arch and the pacman package manager, this package is only available to be installed from my [AUR Package](https://aur.archlinux.org/packages/arch-manwarn).

 ## Development

-Due to permission issues when running the program manually instead of via the archNewsHook.hook, you may need to change the cache path from /var/cache.
+Due to permission issues when running the program manually instead of via the arch-manwarn.hook, you may need to change the cache path from /var/cache.
 You can do this like so:

 ```
 ARCH_NEWS_CACHE_PATH=./arch-manwarn-dev.json cargo run